pluralsh/documentation/pages/03-plural-features/03-stacks-iac-management/01-customize-runners.md

     eks.amazonaws.com/role-arn: arn:aws:iam::{your-account-id}:role/plrl-stacks
 ```

 This will add a service account and labels to the pod, but you can configure more information up to a full k8s JobTemplateSpec object.
-We encourage referencing our {% doclink to="operator-api" %}CRD docs{% /doclink %} if you want to learn all the knobs available.
+We encourage referencing our {% doclink to="plural_features_continuous_deployment_deployment_architecture" %}CRD docs{% /doclink %} if you want to learn all the knobs available.

 ## Configure Runner Pods Globally